yasasn86/ng5-breadcrumb/README.md

 	}

 ## Build
-To compile the project locally just run the default gulp task:
+To compile the project locally just run the default gulp task (ensure you have gulp install globally to do this):

     gulp